Helping Others & Selfishness (Is It Good to Help Others?)

 For example:

 Sacrifice your life for your family, your religion, and your country.
 Just don’t focus on yourself.
-Do something for others and even die serving others if you had to.
+Do something for others—even die serving others if that’s what it takes.

 I’ll tell you why.